helm/helm/docs/architecture.md

 ## Components

-Helm has two major components:
+Helm is an executable which is implemented into two distinct parts:

 **The Helm Client** is a command-line client for end users.
-The client is responsible for the following domains:
+The client is responsible for the following:

 - Local chart development
 - Managing repositories
+- Managing releases
-- Interacting with the Tiller server
+- Interfacing with the Helm library
   - Sending charts to be installed
-  - Asking for information about releases
   - Requesting upgrading or uninstalling of existing releases

+**The Helm Library** provides the logic for executing all Helm operations.
-**The Tiller Server** is an in-cluster server that interacts with the Helm client, and interfaces with the Kubernetes API server.
-The server is responsible for the following:
+It interfaces with the Kubernetes API server and provides the following capability:

-- Listening for incoming requests from the Helm client
 - Combining a chart and configuration to build a release
-- Installing charts into Kubernetes, and then tracking the subsequent release
+- Installing charts into Kubernetes, and providing the subsequent release object
 - Upgrading and uninstalling charts by interacting with Kubernetes

-In a nutshell, the client is responsible for managing charts, and the server is responsible for managing releases.
+The standalone Helm library encapsulates the Helm logic so that it can be leveraged by different clients.

 ## Implementation

-The Helm client is written in the Go programming language, and uses the gRPC protocol suite to interact with the Tiller server.
+The Helm client and library is written in the Go programming language.

-The Tiller server is also written in Go.
-It provides a gRPC server to connect with the client, and it uses the Kubernetes client library to communicate with Kubernetes.
+The library uses the Kubernetes client library to communicate with Kubernetes.
 Currently, that library uses REST+JSON.

-The Tiller server stores information in ConfigMaps located inside of Kubernetes.
+It stores information in Secrets located inside of Kubernetes.
 It does not need its own database.

 Configuration files are, when possible, written in YAML.